virtualshelly/github-slideshow/_posts/0000-01-02-virtualshelly.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our virtualshelly slide!"
 ---

 This is virtualshelly's slide